-ECRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit, non-audit assurance or related services reports.
+EQRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to lead audit, non-audit assurance or related services engagements.
 The review assesses whether an engagement was performed in compliance with PwC Audit guidance, applicable professional standards and other applicable engagementrelated policies and procedures.
-Each signer is reviewed at least once every five years, unless a more frequent review is required based on the profile of that signer's client engagements or due to local regulatory requirements.
+Each such individual is reviewed at least once every five years, unless a more frequent review is required based on the profile of that individual's client engagements or due to local regulatory requirements.
 Reviews are led by experienced Assurance partners, supported by objective teams of partners, directors, senior managers and other specialists.
-ECR reviewers may be sourced from other member firms if needed to provide appropriate expertise or objectivity.
-Review teams receive training to support them in fulfilling their responsibilities and utilise a range of checklists and tools developed at the network level when conducting their inspection procedures.
+EQR reviewers may be sourced from other PwC firms if needed to provide appropriate expertise or objectivity.

+Review teams receive training to support them in fulfilling their responsibilities, and utilise a range of checklists and tools developed at the network level when conducting their inspection procedures.
 The network inspection team supports review teams by monitoring the consistent application of guidance on classification of engagement findings and engagement assessments across the network.

-Additionally, the PwC network undertakes periodic reviews to evaluate certain elements of member firms' systems of quality management.
-We also look at the member firm leadership's own assessment of the effectiveness of their system of quality management and their determination of whether the overall quality objective has been achieved.
+Additionally, the PwC Network undertakes periodic reviews to evaluate certain elements of PwC firms' systems of quality management.
+The Network also looks at the PwC firm leadership's own assessment of the effectiveness of their system of quality management and their determination of whether the overall quality objective has been achieved.

-The results of all inspections are reported to our firm's leadership who are responsible for analysing the results of the inspections along with the findings identified from all sources of information and implementing remedial actions as necessary.
+The inspection results are reported to our firm's leadership who are responsible for analysing the results of the inspections along with the findings identified from all sources of information and implementing remedial actions as necessary.
 In situations where adverse quality matters on engagements are identified, based on the nature and circumstances of the issues, the responsible partner or our firm's Assurance leadership personnel may be subject to additional mentoring, training or further sanctions in accordance with our firm's Recognition and Accountability Framework.